metacall/gsoc-2021/README.md

 Until March 9, 2021 we won't know if we will have been accepted to be part of GSoC.

-Please always refer to the official timeline: https://summerofcode.withgoogle.com/how-it-works/#timeline
+Please always refer to the [official timeline](https://summerofcode.withgoogle.com/how-it-works/#timeline).

 ## Application Process